Improved energy estimates for a class of time-dependent perturbed Hamiltonians: Application of the general strategy to Landau-type Hamiltonians

-\end{definition} We consider the unperturbed Hamiltonian $H_0$, defined as\footnote{We use Hartree atomic units, and moreover we reabsorb the factors $e$ and $\frac{e}{c}$, where $e$ is the charge of the electron and $c$ is the speed of light, respectively in the definition of the functions $V$ and $\V{A}$.}
+We consider the unperturbed Hamiltonian $H_0$, defined as\footnote{We use Hartree atomic units, and moreover we reabsorb the factor $\frac{e}{c}$, where $e$ is the charge of the electron and $c$ is the speed of light, in the definition of the magnetic potential $\V{A}$.}

-where $\mathbf{p_A}:= (\mathbf{p}-\mathbf{A}(\mathbf{x}))$ with $\mathbf{p}:=-\ii \nabla=-\ii \left(\frac{\partial}{\partial x_1}, \frac{\partial}{\partial x_2} \right)$ and $\mathbf{A}(x_1,x_2):=B/2(-x_2,x_1)$ with $B>0$, $\lambda \in\R$ and the potential $V$ is such that $\norm{V}_{\infty}$ is finite\footnote{In \cite[Theorem 2.2]{ElgartSchlein04Chapter6} a stronger hypothesis is assumed, namely $\abs{\lambda}\norm{V}_{\infty}<B$ to ensure that the spectrum of $H_0$ consists of a infinite sequence of bands, separated from each other by finite gaps.}.
+where $\mathbf{p_A}:= (\mathbf{p}-\mathbf{A}(\mathbf{x}))$ with $\mathbf{p}:=-\iu \nabla=-\iu \left(\frac{\partial}{\partial x_1}, \frac{\partial}{\partial x_2} \right)$ and $\mathbf{A}(x_1,x_2):=B/2(-x_2,x_1)$ with $B>0$, $\lambda \in\R$ and the potential $V$ is such that $\norm{V}_{\infty}$ is finite\footnote{In \cite[Theorem 2.2]{ElgartSchlein04Chapter6} a stronger hypothesis is assumed, namely $\abs{\lambda}\norm{V}_{\infty}<B$ to ensure that the spectrum of $H_0$ consists of a infinite sequence of bands, separated from each other by finite gaps.}.

-The perturbed Hamiltonian is defined as\footnote{Notice that in this case we are imposing that the intensity and time-scale parameter, respectively $\eps$ and $\eta$, to be equal.}
+The perturbed Hamiltonian is defined as\footnote{Notice that in this case we are imposing that the intensity of the perturbation and time-scale parameter, respectively $\eps$ and $\eta$, are equal.} $ H(\eps,t):=H(\eps,\eta=\eps,t)=H_0+\eps g(\eps t)\Lambda_1,$ where $0<\eps\ll 1$, $\Lambda_1$ is a $l_1$-switch function in the $1$-st direction and $g$ fulfills the hypotheses in Assumption~\ref{Ch6ass:perturbed H(t)}.
+The multiplication operator $ \Lambda_1$ models an electric potential of negative unit drop for an electric field pointing in the negative $1$-st direction.
+One is interested in computing the Hall conductance $G\sub{Hall}$, defined as a ratio between the (excess of) induced current intensity when the perturbation is fully switched on and the voltage difference.
+More precisely, one introduces the operator $\iu [H_0,\Lambda_2]$ standing for the current intensity in the $2$-nd direction and $\rho_\eps(t)$ the density operator, representing the state of the system at time $t$ evolving from the Fermi projection $P_0$ of the unperturbed Hamiltonian $H_0$ with associated Fermi energy in a spectral gap of $H_0$.
+Thus, one is in shape to define the Hall conductance as

+for any $t\geq 1/\eps$ (when the perturbation is fully switched on).
+In \cite{ElgartSchlein04Chapter6} first, by exploiting the invariance of the trace under unitary conjugation, one rewrites\footnote{The advantage of working with $\hat{H}(s)$ instead of $H(\eps,t)$ is the isospectrality of the former Hamiltonians.}